What is B2B eCommerce Personalization?

 1. What does B2B eCommerce Personalization Mean?

-The definition of B2B eCommerce personalization is the process of tailoring the shopping experience for the customer.
+The definition of B2B eCommerce personalization is the process of tailoring the customer experience when shopping online.
 It is defined through the mechanisms we use to streamline the way in which our B2B customers engage without digital commerce.
 B2B companies can introduce many factors to personalize how a specific buyer interacts and purchases from an eCommerce site.
 These include the following examples:

 - Different buying options - B2B eCommerce businesses may have customers that purchase in varying quantities on a recurring basis.
 Providing various payment alternatives based on different business needs, such as paying one or more invoices or accepting partial payment, and offering payment plans helps personalize buying options.